jordanbailonc/python_basic/README.md

 * From 1-10
     * Basic data about variables an convertion
 * From 11-20
+    *Check aritmethic data to find numbers
 * From 21-30
+    * Aritmethic programs with for instance
 * From 31-40
 * From 41-50
 * From 51-60